|

 application will be handled by a qualified professional.
 When

-you hire DOTAuthority.com's Practitioner, your application is
+you use DOTAuthority.com's Practitioner, your application is

 not just filed, it is managed.
 We do everything we can to make